EduardGabriel/FreeTxt-Flask-BscProj/README.md

 - This is a fork of the platform, on which adaptations will be emplaced to realise my final year project for Computer Science Bsc at Cardiff University
 - The goals of my project are to focus specifically on refining and improving the summarisation provided.

+- Project entitled: "From Text to Insights: Summarising Free Text Responses in Surveys Using Natural Language Processing Tools"

 # FreeTxt-Flask Setup Instructions